CristinaTudoran/Landbay-CodingChallenge/README.md

-## Mortgage Allocator for Landbay - Java code challenge
+## Mortgage Allocator - Java code challenge

 ### The application was built using Maven.